mercutioviz/api-lab/README.md

 ## Additional Resources

 Making repeated API calls during the development phase can be aided with tools.
 There are several browser add-ons, such as RESTer for FireFox and Chrome.
 Additionally, there is a tool for Linux, Mac, and Windows called [Insomnia](https://support.insomnia.rest/) which is designed to assist with rapid API testing.
+See the Resources directory for a sample JSON file that can be imported into Insomnia as an environment file.